Abd-007/Switch-Emulators-Guide/Links.md

 # Main Links
 * * *

 **Important Note:** While you can manually download all these and put them into specific folder, there is a program that can do that for you.
 It also may or may not have more shader count than what we have here.
 Does not contain games.
-Does not work for Yuzu (Only Keys)
+Works for both emulators, except for shaders on Yuzu.

 **Emusak:** https://github.com/CapitaineJSparrow/emusak-ui